 Wheeler alumnus Will Hunt ’03 was back at school on May 6 as our latest Fox Family Speaker.
 The series, which began in 2006, brings individuals to campus to share their extraordinary talents and passions for learning with the entire school community.
-Will’s writing, photography, and audio storytelling have appeared in such places as The Economist, The Guardian, and The Paris Review.
+Will’s writing has appeared in such places as The New Yorker, The Guardian, and The Paris Review.
 He joined us to engage with students around his first book, Underground, which details his explorations of the history and connections of the world beneath our feet.

 In the morning, Will met students at the Nest alongside 6th-graders in the Farm Program, where he spoke about some of his experiences investigating subterranean worlds.
 The Nest students also learned about some of the artifacts uncovered on the Farm during a recent dig, with 6th-grade students offering presentations on unearthed items like a milk jug, glass, and toothbrush.

 This video includes Will’s remarks to both our Lower School and Upper School students in separate sessions.